Controlled traffic farming: Disadvantages

 More discipline is required in the field, and can increase journey times when removing large volumes of material, such as sugar beet or potatoes.

-There is greater reliance on technology in the form of satellite guidance and auto-steer.
-If a machine is in a state of disrepair, an exact replacement with a matching track or implement width may not be available.
+The initial investment in technology and infrastructure for a CTF can be high.

-The cutting width of grain harvesters for example, seldom match up to cultivator or drill widths.
-More demand and time could solve this issue.
+The implementation of CTF requires special equipment such as GPS control, precision farming technology and machines adapted to work on transport routes.

-Once a field has been laid out with a controlled traffic farming system, it is not advantageous to change it.
-However, it is not impossible because only around 20% of the field may be compacted and the position of these strips is known.
+The transition to CTF may require a change in habits and working practices for farmers and workers.
+Education and training focused on new methods and technologies are key to successful implementation.

 Future

 Although controlled traffic farming is still in its infancy as far as adoption is concerned (partially because the enabling technology of satellite guidance is still relatively new), there is a better engineering solution that would reduce tracked areas to less than 10%.
 This is not a recent concept, having been pioneered by Alexander Halkett in the 1850s and David Dowler in the 1970s, but the concept of a wide span vehicle is becoming increasingly attractive because of the other advantages it brings.

 The concept is described in detail at controlled traffic farming Europe's wide span page and achieves the low tracked area by virtue of using one of the same wheel tracks on adjacent passes.
 The system also reduces reliance on satellite technology because a guiding wheel track for the next pass is automatically laid down.
 With implements mostly contained within its wheel track, part width operations, for example ploughing or root crop harvesting, are perfectly feasible, whereas with existing tractor systems they are not.